 performance, particularly improvisation

-My researches in France complement several on-going research projects on the soundscape of the pre-Reformation parish, the printing of music books (particularly the oft-neglected but very significant corpus of printed chant books), and the mid-Tudor composer John Sheppard, whose quincentenary more or less falls in 2015, and who is the subject a of a collaborate set of essays I am preparing with an international team of experts.
+Since the 1990s I have focused on musical sources and contexts of the late Middle Ages, mainly in Britain, but more recently in France as well.
+I have several on-going research projects on the soundscape of the pre-Reformation parish, the printing of music books (particularly the oft-neglected but very significant corpus of printed chant books), and the mid-Tudor composer John Sheppard, whose quincentenary more or less falls in 2015, and who is the subject a of a collaborate set of essays I am preparing with an international team of experts.
 Often mutually antagonistic, but culturally interconnected, Renaissance France and early-Tudor England make for interesting comparisons, not least in their divergent responses to religious change.

-September 2014 bring an exciting new departure with the advent of the AHRC funded project, Tudor Partbooks, of which I am the Principal Investigator (with Dr Julia Craig-McFeely of Oxford University and DIAMM as Co-I).
-More details can be found on the ICMuS Research pages and the Tudor Partbooks web pages (under construction).
-Alongside Julia and me, the the core research team will comprise a Research Associate working in Oxford and a fully-funded PhD student here at Newcastle.
-The project will also provide abundant opportunities for postgraduate research students, especially for those interested in sources and polyphonic reconstruction: if you'd like to be involved please contact me.
+September 2014 brought an exciting new departure with the advent of the AHRC funded project, Tudor Partbooks, of which I am the Principal Investigator (with Dr Julia Craig-McFeely of Oxford University and DIAMM as Co-I).
+More details can be found on the ICMuS Research pages and the Tudor Partbooks Facebook pages.
+Alongside Julia and me, the core research team comprises Katherine Butler, who works as RA in Oxford, and Daisy Gibbs, who is studying for a PhD at Newcastle.
+The project also provides abundant opportunities for postgraduate research students, especially for those interested in sources and polyphonic reconstruction: if you'd like to be involved please contact me.

 General Editor, Early English Church Music

-I have supervised many research students to successful completion, and welcome inquiries from anyone interested in pursuing research on Renaissance musical sources, North European historical contexts, sixteenth-century contrapuntal techniques, keyboard improvisation, editing, and notation.
+I welcome inquiries from anyone interested in pursuing research on Renaissance musical sources, North European historical contexts, sixteenth-century contrapuntal techniques, keyboard improvisation, editing, and notation.

 LE STUDIUM® Research Fellow, Centre d'Études Supérieures de la Renaissance, Université François-Rabelais de Tours, France